-Generally, if you cannot use an in-network provider during a disaster, your plan will allow you to obtain care from out-of-network providers at in-network cost-sharing.
+Generally, during a disaster, your plan will allow you to obtain care from out-of-network providers at in-network cost-sharing.

 SECTION 4 What if you are billed directly for the full cost of your covered services?

 Section 4.1 You can ask us to pay our share of the cost of covered services